danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Target User / Persona

-*Guidance: Specify the target user/persona(s).*

-Once the autoscaling is enabled, no direct user interaction is required.
+Once the autoscaling is enabled by an authorized user or administrator, no direct user interaction is required.

 ## Existing Solutions and Compete Info

-*Guidance: List the various ways in which a user may currently handle this problem/challenge.
-With what expectations will customers approach our solution?
-What are our competitors doing in this space?*

 GCP